Find Affordable College Courses

 Santa Fe, NM

-Out of the 27 schools in the Southwest Region that were part of this year’s ranking, St. John’s College landed the # 2 spot on the list.
-Located in the rural area of Santa Fe, St. John's is a private not-for-profit college with a small student population.
+A rank of #2 on this year’s list means St. John’s College is a great place for foreign languages and linguistics students working on their master’s degree.
+Located in the rural area of Santa Fe, St. John's is a private not-for-profit college with a fairly small student population.

 About 47% of the students majoring in foreign languages and linguistics at the school are women while 53% are male.